SolarLune/tetra3d/readme.md

 - [ ] **3D Sound** (adjusting panning of sound sources based on 3D location) - NOTE: Unsure if I'll implement this; [beep](https://github.com/faiface/beep) allows you to affect sounds playing back, and it is relatively simple to make it pan as necessary.
 - [ ] **Optimization**
 - [ ] -- Multithreading (particularly for vertex transformations)
+- [ ] -- Armature animation improvements?
 - [ ] -- Replace vector.Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)
 - [x] -- Vector pools
 - [ ] -- Matrix pools?
 - [ ] -- Lighting speed improvements
 - [ ] -- [Prefer Discrete GPU](https://github.com/silbinarywolf/preferdiscretegpu) for computers with both discrete and integrated graphics cards

 Again, it's incomplete and jank.
 However, it's also pretty cool!